 Making Strides for Middle Housing

 Kirkland, Redmond, Sammamish, and Kenmore are leading the way in Washington State in developing "middle housing” policies that prioritize affordability.
-Each city has adopted regulations that exceed state requirements and demonstrate a commitment to inclusive communities.
+Each city has adopted regulations that incorporate local affordable housing requirements and demonstrate a commitment to inclusive communities.
 Middle housing includes “neighborhood scale” housing types, including duplexes, triplexes, fourplexes, townhomes, stacked flats, cottage housing, and more.
 Middle housing offers more choices for households with moderate incomes.

 Examples of Middle Housing